 Teaching emotional regulation skills for teens is essential if we want them to enjoy positive mental health and an acceptance of life’s ups and downs

-If you have ever lived or worked with teens, you know it can be a torrid time.
-Their stage of development means they can be overwhelmed by big feelings that they don’t understand, and they are often ill-equipped to deal with them.
-Sometimes little things can feel very, very big for our kids.
+If you have ever lived or worked with teens, you know it can be a torrid, emotional time in their lives.
+Little things can feel very, very big for our kids.
 Of course, that impacts everyone within range.

-Some of you may even have made the mistake my partner made on the weekend.
-After a comment from her BFF that could have been taken a number of ways, Miss 14 worked ruminated over the comment long enough to become quite upset.
+Some of you may even have made the mistake my partner made last night.
+After a comment from her BFF that could have been taken a number of ways, Miss 14 ruminated over the comment long enough to become quite upset.
 Her well meaning dad eventually said, “Sweetie, just let it go.”

 I pause for effect here… because we all know how that turned out!